google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 7. If you rent a car for a cruise day, note the operating times of the company.
 If your ship docks on a week-end or a holiday, you options may be limited.

-8. Although not 100% necessary, an international driving permit is strongly recommended, particularly if you want to go from country to country.
+8. Although not 100% necessary, there is such a thing as an international driving permit, particularly if you want to go from country to country.
 It is valid for one year and not renewable (you must start a new application).
 You must have a driver's license in your own country and carry both.
 You also cannot use it in your own country in place of a real driver's license.
-Only two companies in the USA are authorized to issue them: the American Automobile Association (AAA) and the American Automobile Touring Alliance (AATA).
+The company in the USA authorized to issue them: the American Automobile Association (AAA).

-9. Be alert to the driving patterns: learning how to drive on the opposite side of the road, using an opposite steering wheel; learning expressions like Give Way, rather than Yield and navigating traffic circles and roundabouts.
+9. Be alert to the driving patterns: learning how to drive on the "opposite" side of the road, using an "opposite" steering wheel; comparing expressions such as Give Way and Yield; and navigating traffic circles and roundabouts.
 Speed limits vary from slower to racing.
 You also have to remember the measuring system (kilometers or miles) and reading in other languages.
 Luckily, most sign colors and shapes are international.

 Montego Bay, Jamaica